Introduction to GP¶

 include them in your programs.

-You should chose whether these functions are valid for your program.
+You should choose whether these functions are valid for your program.

 You can also set up your own functions by using the